bansallab/vaccinetracking/vacc_data/README.md

 MA
 - Three counties (Barnstable, Nantucket, Dukes) have incorrect data in CDC.
 So we scale use the timeseries for a neighboring county and rescale it to match the current corrected value.

+#### Data integration & cleaning
+- We collate these disparate data sources to produce a single estimate of cumulative vaccination counts for every county.
+- We interpolate any weeks of missing data using linear interpolation.
+(Additional interpolation added on Decembember 16, 2021).